An introduction to networking

 The role of switches, routers and firewalls in a network

 We have discussed how data is encapsulated in multiple headers in order to be transferred from an application (such as a web browser) on one device to another application (such as a web server) on a different device in a network.
 We have not described the role of network devices such as switches, routers and firewalls in ensuring that the data arrives at the correct destination device.
-We will discuss in our next blog post: The role of switches, routers and firewalls in a network
+The next blog post discusses this: The role of switches, routers and firewalls in a network.

 thanks for sharing these valuable content for free. you have a big heart n kudo's to the team.